rbreslow/Hackfest2025/Learn The Alphabet (@lutzenfried)/README.md

     Working on deleting unsecure commits
 ```

-This commit contained a file called `encrypted_sa.txt` which contained a JSON object with AES256 encrypted data and a line deleted from the README that said:
+This commit contained a file called `encrypted_sa.txt` which included a JSON object with AES256 encrypted data, and a deleted line from the README that said:

 ````diff
 diff --git a/README.md b/README.md